 For want of a live hockey game (the Canucks losing at Winnipeg on Friday night were stashed in the mysterious recesses of the DVR), I turned the television to TCM on Saturday night.
 Gone with the Wind was about to start, and I figured I’d watch the start of the movie, as I usually catch it in medias res, and, thus, have seen the end far more often than the beginning.
 Perhaps predictably, I stuck with the movie from overture to exit music, missing only a portion of the intermission music when I used the intermission for, well, its intended purpose.

 Watching Gone with the Wind for its 238-minute running time, I was struck anew by how wonderful it is.
 I can count myself as a member of the last generation to have experienced the movie for the first time on the big screen, as, prior to 1976, the movie was never shown on television, and one had to depend upon theatrical re-releases to see it — and to see it in its glorious entirety.
 My mother was a huge fan of the movie (she was fond of reading the grandiloquent titles aloud), and, so, when the final re-release rolled around in 1974, it was deemed important that I be taken to see it.
 I recall going with my mother to a matinee at the cinema on Beverly Drive and Wilshire Boulevard (which has long been gone with the wind itself), fascinated by the notion of a movie with an intermission.
-I was so taken with the movie that I believe a trip to an also gone-with-the-wind Pickwick Books on Beverly Drive to purchase the novel ended the day’s festivities.
+I was so taken with the movie that I believe a trip to an also gone-with-the-wind Pickwick Books on Beverly to purchase the novel ended the day’s festivities.
 (I should confess that I never got around to reading the book.
 Writing this, I wonder whether the time might finally have come to do so.
 Not that I have any idea what became of the paperback with the yellow cover my mother bought for me that evening in 1974.)

 As there’s nearly four hours of it, it makes sense that each viewing of Gone with the Wind makes you aware of a different aspect of the movie.
 The one which struck me the most this time was that, in it, our young country (it was younger still when Margaret Mitchell’s novel was first published in 1936) has one of its true epics.
 I once heard it argued that the Western was the American national epic, and, while I don’t disagree with the premise, Gone with the Wind is an actual discrete text, which is founded in history and which constructs a national mythology.
 It certainly is the epic of the Old South, but it’s also a national epic: the Yankees may be the bad guys in the story, but the struggles and indomitable courage of Scarlett O’Hara are a glorification of a uniquely American spirit, regardless of the character’s Southern Belle trappings.
 The enormous success of the book and movie throughout the country proves that beyond any imaginable doubt.

-A curiosity — and a sign of the youth of our country — is that the Gone with the Wind which is perhaps the foremost American epic isn’t Margaret Mitchell’s novel, but, rather, the 1939 movie.
+A curiosity — and a sign of the youth of our country — is that the Gone with the Wind that is perhaps the foremost American epic isn’t Margaret Mitchell’s novel, but, rather, the 1939 movie.
 Millions and millions more have seen the movie than have read the book (myself included.)
 The movie itself is mythological in length (is there a mainstream Hollywood movie with a longer running length?) and the myth was reinforced by its having been kept off of television for so long.
 To younger Americans with access to TCM and home video, that aspect of the movie’s cachet is gone (I suppose I shouldn’t add “with the wind” again), which is something of a shame.

 (Gone with the Wind wasn’t unique in its having to be seen in the theater during its periodic re-releases: just as carefully guarded from desecration by commercials was the Disney canon, a corpus of movies which represent another aspect of America’s multi-media approach to epic narrative.)

 If Gone with the Wind is to be read as an epic, it fosters the anomaly (by comparison to the Old World epics which define the genre) of having an epic heroine in place of an epic hero.
 Scarlett O’Hara embodies both the heart of the Old South and the the indomitable American spirit.
 She’s Odysseus or Aeneas, the protagonist and survivor of a series of adventures, which (just as in Virgil) define the bedrock of a civilization: Tara (or, rather, Tara Regained) is Rome.
-Yes, the last line of the movie is “tomorrow is another day,” but the last image of the movie is Scarlett overlooking the rebuilt Tara, and the last thing we hear is a triumphant restatement of Max Steiner’s pretty much immortal Tara theme.
+Yes, the last line of the movie is “tomorrow is another day,” but the last image of the movie is Scarlett facing the rebuilt Tara, and the last thing we hear is a triumphant restatement of Max Steiner’s pretty much immortal Tara theme.
 (Oddity for those of my generation: while Gone with the Wind was jealously kept from television, Steiner’s score wasn’t, and most of my contemporaries first got to know the Tara theme as the lead-in to the Million Dollar Movie.
 That might even have been a clever strategy to use television to keep Gone with the Wind in the national consciousness without ever putting the movie into America’s living rooms.)

 When I first saw the movie, I was duly caught up in the romance of the Old South as bottled by those grandiloquent titles my mother used to like to read.
 Older and having developed a political conscience, I must now admit to some unease with the way in which Gone with the Wind glorifies a society which was built with and on slave labor.
 The objective fact is that the O’Haras and the Wilkses are morally reprehensible people who deserve to be reviled rather than glorified.
 Philosopher Ashley does say in the second half of the movie that he would have freed his slaves upon his father’s death, but, certainly, Scarlett shows no remorse with regard to forced labor when she engages convicts to work at her lumber mill.
 Perhaps it is the notion of Tara Regained which makes the property’s warped vision of the Old South palatable: the Tara to which our latter-day female Aeneas (re)turns is one in which the “happy darkies” (if the expression can be pardoned) are paid for their services, although it might be wise not to ask whether they’ve gained salary parity with the white workers on the plantation.